This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 We all know that wonderful moment when the Christmas lights are on, amazing smells waft through the house, the kitchen is extra warm, and cookies, candies, and holiday specialties cool on kitchen racks await watering mouths.
 Having just baked my way through the weekend, I cannot wait to share some of my tantalizingly sweet recipes with you!

 Every family seems to have special treats that must be made each year.
 Without these specialties, it just wouldn’t be Christmas!
 For me, one of the specialties is pecan tassies.
 These delectable morsels are miniature pecan pies with a perfect, flaky crust.
-As a bonus, they are bite-size, so you don’t have to feel guilty eating a couple!
+As a bonus, they are bite-sized, so you don’t have to feel guilty eating a couple!
 Easy to prepare, these pecan tassies take a little extra time to assemble but always catch everyone’s sweet tooth.

 While this recipe makes quite a few tassies, when guests start on these amazing treats, they can’t seem to stop!